tylernix/finch-sandbox/README.md

 ## Notes

-- only creates 2 year of historical pay data
+- only creates 1 year of historical pay data
 - only creating default deductions and contributions of 401k, medical, vision, and dental.
 Can add others over time.
+- number of employees limited to 1 to 200 employees

 ## future api scenario generator inputs

-[x] number of employees (limited to 1 to 1000 employees) [ ] custom_fields names
+[x] number of employees (limited to 1 to 200 employees) [ ] custom_fields names
 [ ] contractor converting to full time employee
 [ ] send a company id to generate next payroll